OriHoch/dataflows-shell/README.md

 ## Demo

-The following example shell session demonstrated importing the required processors, running a processor chain and printing the output.

-This example uses the `kubectl` processor to get a list of pods from a Kubernetes cluster and filter based on a condition defined using a Python lambda function
+The following example demonstrates importing some processors to the local shell, using them to run a processor chain and printing the output.
+It uses the `kubectl` processor to get a list of pods from a Kubernetes cluster and filter based on a condition defined using a Python lambda function.

 ```
 $ source <(dfs import printer filter_rows kubectl)